whackone/docs/src/as3/type-conversion.md

 ## Optional conversion

-An optional conversion will return the default value of `T` on conversion value.
+An optional conversion will return the default value of `T` on conversion failure (such as `null` for most types).

 ```
 v as T